Shagilan/19AI547-Blockchain-for-Business/Ex_No_4_DeFi Lending and Borrowing Protocol.md

 Step 3: Allow Liquidation
 If collateral < liquidation threshold, liquidators can repay the borrower's debt and claim their collateral at a discount.

+Step 4: Dynamic Interest Rate Model
+Use an algorithm (e.g., kinked interest rate curve) that adjusts borrow and deposit rates dynamically based on the utilization ratio of the pool.
+This incentivizes balanced liquidity and discourages over-borrowing or excess idle funds.

+Step 5: Collateral Price Feed Integration
+Integrate with a decentralized oracle (like Chainlink) to fetch real-time collateral asset prices, ensuring accurate and tamper-proof valuation for overcollateralization and liquidation logic.

+Step 6: Health Factor Monitoring
+Introduce a health factor metric for borrowers, calculated from collateral and debt values.
+If the health factor drops below 1, the position becomes eligible for liquidation.

+Step 7: Emergency Pause Function
+Add an emergency pause mechanism (e.g., only accessible by a multisig DAO) to temporarily halt lending, borrowing, or liquidations in case of bugs, oracle failure, or an economic attack.

 Program: